 Our research focuses on the molecular mechanisms by which hormones, in particular the male hormone testosterone, regulate intracellular signaling events resulting in cellular responses.
-We are studying how disruption in these events, especially in prostate cancer cells, have disease promotion effects.
+In addition, we are interested in stress signaling pathways and their functional role in normal and cancer cells.
+We are studying how disruption in these signaling events, especially in prostate cancer cells, have disease promotion effects.

 The Winnie Eskild group is working with a novel mouse model for liver fibrosis and lysosomal disorders.

 The Klein Group research centers on the molecular machinery that degrades mRNAs in chloroplasts.